 What is this project about?

-1) initiating the concept for the development of new, integrated high quality public transport services for Greater Cairo and its satellite cities (to exert shift from car use) and facilitating its effective replication;
+- Initiating the concept for the development of new, integrated transport services for Greater Cairo and its satellite cities on the basis of public-private partnerships;

-5) enhancing the awareness and capacity and strengthening the institutional basis to promote sustainable transport during and after the project in general.
-These components constitute the core of project activities, around which the project has been built.
+- Enhancing the awareness and capacity of local professionals on different aspect of sustainable transport and strengthening the institutional basis to promote sustainable transport during and after the project.

 What have we accomplished so far?

-- Variable sign message system is being installed around city center in Cairo to direct car drivers to vacant places in multi-level parking areas
+- Variable sign message system has been installed around city center in Cairo to direct car drivers to vacant places in multi-level parking areas.

 - Full designs for high-quality bus services to outlying suburbs of Cairo and feeder bus services to Cairo Metro stations have been completed.